Private medical archive

 A medical archive should not feel like a generic OCR demo.

-Medikeep is being built as a real personal records layer: original document preview, structured rows, editability, and an offline-first default for sensitive data.
+Medikeep is being built as a real personal records layer: original document preview, structured rows, editable corrections, symptom tracking, and an offline-first default for sensitive data.

 • Local-first import and processing by default